 - Nothing the defendant did qualified as resistance, delay, or obstruction.
 Perhaps in the heat of the moment, the officer misread the defendant’s lawful actions as combative: Simply being rude or sarcastic to law enforcement while they are doing their job may not be prudent, but it is not a crime.

 - The defendant acted in lawful self-defense.
-People may fight back in self-defense if police are using excessive, unlawful physical force on them.
-However, the force must be reasonable and proportional in order for self-defense to be legal.
+People may fight back in self-defense if police are using excessive force, unlawful physical force on them.
+However, the physical force must be reasonable and proportional in order for self-defense to be legal.

 - The arrest was illegal.
 If a police officer makes an illegal arrest, then the arrestee should not be convicted for resisting it.
 A police department lacks a legal basis to conduct an arrest when they do not have probable cause to believe that the arrestee committed a crime or if they did not have an arrest warrant.

 Depending on the facts of the case, typical evidence defense attorneys rely on to fight resisting arrest charges may include surveillance video, eyewitness testimony, and medical records.

 4. Is resisting a public officer a deportable offense?

 Resisting arrest or otherwise obstructing public officers with a deadly weapon is arguably a crime involving moral turpitude (CIMTs).
 And if the deadly weapon was a gun, it also considered an aggravated felony.
 Both CIMTs and aggravated felonies are deportable offenses under immigration and criminal law.4

 Non-citizens charged with violating NRS 199.280 should consult with an experienced attorney.
 If the lawyer can plea bargain the charge down to a misdemeanor or dismissal, then the defendant may be able to remain in the U.S.